Why Monadic IO?

 fromMonoidalIO ((Write path str) : next) = WriteM path str (fromMonoidalIO next)

-, only because we did not provide a way to bind
+MonoidalIO, only because we did not provide a way to bind

-data read from a file in MonoidalIO
+data read from a file in MonoidalIO just for simplicity of

 the presentation.
 But the two approaches should be equivalent.

-We also need a way to run MonadicIO
+We also need a way to run MonadicIO, again since we are

-in Haskell we’ll provide a map to IO
+in Haskell we’ll provide a map to IO:

 runMonadicIO :: MonadicIO x -> IO x